 “Correct.
 Atlas 1 will learn the trade around the quartz belt of Saturn, Atlas 2 around the quartz belt of Atlas, the planet, and Atlas 3 will stay near me, here on Terra Firma, to learn how to command and control the logic gate, the ring weapons and the sensitivity of the outer sheath environment.
 Every twelve seconds, Atlas 1 will swap place with Atlas 2, Atlas 2 with Atlas 3 and Atlas 3 with Atlas 1.”

 “How about Atlas 4, Atlas 5 and Atlas 6?”

 “And who’s gonna fuck Aphro, Ishta and Shakti, Isis, Anat and Hathor then?”
 The mother understands the reasoning of a defense system.
 Knowing too well about the cosmic catastrophy preceding this current eon.
 But a mother has to think of her daughters too, of growing a new civilization of the future.”

 “Your question is pertinent, Esther.
 They will need to procreate, definitely.
 Therefore, I’ll add three extra seconds to every cycle.
 So twelve seconds for defense and three seconds for family.
 Are you content with this adjustment?”

 “What will be the tact frequency of their minds?”

 “Like mine, one tact per attosecond.
 It already is.
 And before you’re gonna answer me, their growth to maturity would have been completed.
-Fully operational, all three of my sons.”
+Fully operational, all six of my sons.”

 “Damn.
-I have four military men-machines to deal with.
+I have these military men-machines to deal with.
 On my God.
 How about the girls?
 Do you know that they tact in the range of nanoseconds?
 What a sad difference.
 Sigh.”

 “Nanoseconds?
 Just nanoseconds?
 This can’t be.
 Something, somewhere, has to be wrong.”